 Matthew 28: 19 gives a brief summary of the post – What is water baptism and who can be baptized.
 It says, “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost:”

-Water baptism is one of the many teachings of Christ among others which every child of God should observe.
+Water baptism is one of the many teachings of Christ among others that every child of God should observe.
 The things that Christ taught his followers and in turn his church today are very important and sacred that none can be overlooked because these are what mark believers as true children in God’s kingdom and also proves their identification with him.
-From the text above, Christ mentioned that water baptism should be taught to all nation.
+From the text above, Christ mentioned that water baptism should be taught to all nations.

 In today’s post, I want to state what water baptism is according to Scripture, and how it should be done using Christ as the example.
-Also who can be baptized and who can’t.
+Also, who can be baptized and who can’t.

 Christ submission for water baptism

 “Then cometh Jesus from Galilee to Jordan unto John, to be baptized of him.”

 Christ always made himself the perfect example and model every true child of his should follow.
 He submitted himself to be baptized by John the Baptist even though John wished to be baptized by Him, but Christ knew the importance of the scriptures and that it should be fulfilled, allowed it before he started his ministry.
 He practiced what he commands us to so we can have a clear understanding of his precept and how it must be done.